-Where medical absences become a frequent occurrence there may be a need to ask for medical evidence, particularly if the absences are prolonged.
-We may also ask, in partnership with parents for involvement from health professionals so there is a shared understanding of health needs and at time a health care plan may be put in place.
+Where medical absences become a frequent occurrence there may be a need to ask for additional information, such as copies of medical/dental appointments, particularly if the absences are prolonged.
+We may also ask, in partnership with parents for involvement from health professionals so there is a shared understanding of health needs and at times a health care plan may be put in place.